What Counts as Income for Mortgage Lenders?

 In short

 Basic salary is counted at 100% by every lender.
-Everything else — bonus, RSUs, partnership drawings, carried interest, contractor day rates, foreign currency income — varies by lender, sometimes dramatically.
+Everything else — bonus, restricted stock units (RSUs), partnership drawings, carried interest, contractor day rates, foreign currency income — varies by lender, sometimes dramatically.

-The same total compensation can produce assessed incomes that differ by £100,000 or more depending on which lender is used and how the application is packaged.
+The same total compensation can produce assessed incomes that differ significantly depending on which lender is used and how the application is packaged.

 Lenders also run a stress-tested affordability calculation alongside the income multiple, and for City professionals with school fees, tax reserves, and existing commitments, that calculation is often the binding constraint on borrowing — not the income figure itself.